andrewalverson/diatom-phylotranscriptomics/README.md

 ### R scripts

-- `R-scripts/check-monophyly.R`: check gene trees for monophyly of Thalassiosirales and raphid pennates
+- `check-monophyly.R`: check gene trees for monophyly of Thalassiosirales and raphid pennates

+- `Densi.mod.R`: implementation of DensiTree-style function to draw a cloud of diversification histories across a set of phylogenetic trees

+- `Part2_plotMultiMisse.R`: plot the DensiTree-style results

-- `R-scripts/plot-busco-omark.R`: plot BUSCO and OMArk completeness
+- `plot-busco-omark.R`: plot BUSCO and OMArk completeness

-- `R-scripts/trees-ordination-and-consensus.R`: NMDS ordination of
+- `trees-ordination-and-consensus.R`: NMDS ordination of species trees
-  species trees

 ### Data QC